Serre2K/PediCAP_SH/README.md

 Scripts:
 The .Rmd files are markdown documents containing the different R codes used to analyze the sequencing data.
 These scripts require R (version 2023.12.1, build 402) and relevant packages to run.
-A separate file with specific installation instructions is included in the repository.

 Contact:
 For any inquiries or questions regarding the scripts, or the research presented in the thesis, please feel free to contact me.
 For other inquiries, please contact the university.